An aphrodisiac means a series of products, usually herbs and plant extracts, capable of restoring the stimulus, direct or indirect, of the sexual act.

 Damiana (Turnera aphrodisiac)

-Damiana (Turnera aphrodisiac) represents a shrub grown in Mexico, Central and South America, and already known in traditional medicine of the ancient Mayan civilization.
+Damiana (Turnera aphrodisiac) represents a shrub grown in Mexico, Central, and South America, and already known in the traditional medicine of the ancient Mayan civilization.
 In addition to improving sexual function and performance, Damiana acts as a general stimulant tonic and an antidepressant.

 It is, therefore, particularly useful in treating of the impotence of psychological origin.
 It has the leaves whose active ingredients consist of essential oil, bitter substances (damiana) and alkaloids, similar to testosterone by the action.